Fusion-Data-Company/florida-local/replit.md

 Preferred communication style: Simple, everyday language.

+**CRITICAL: Stripe Integration**
+- NEVER ask for Stripe API keys or testing secrets
+- Stripe integration is placeholdered/removed - do NOT implement it
+- All Stripe routes and functionality are commented out with placeholders
+- Testing should NEVER be blocked by missing Stripe configuration

 ## System Architecture

 **Frontend:** Built with React 18, TypeScript, Vite, Wouter for routing, and TanStack Query for state management.
 UI uses shadcn/ui components (Radix UI) and Tailwind CSS for responsive design.